khorcarol/skyspy/README.md

 ## Contributing

-We welcome contributions to ProjectName.
+We welcome contributions to SkySpy.
 If you would like to contribute to the development or report issues, please follow these guidelines:

 1. Fork the repository.